How to Create a Coffee Shop Business Plan

 Section 2: Business/Industry Overview

-An overview of the coffee industry, the local market, and what makes your business unique.
-(See Business Plan Example of the Industry Section.)
+This section is an overview of the coffee industry, the local market, and what makes your business unique.

 The Coffee Industry